What Happens When a Robot is in A Car Accident?

 It wasn’t a glitch.
 The car’s software made an error in judgment that caused a collision - which is an implicit confirmation that the self-driving car era will not be an era utterly free of car accidents.
 Occasionally, there will be a need to get into the legal weeds.

-This is because self-driving cars will shift the legal nexus away from the traditional questions that surround piloted negligence.
+This risk exists because self-driving cars will shift the legal nexus away from the traditional questions that surround piloted negligence.
 Now, these cases are directed toward product liability.
 “Whereas today’s crash liability regime is based largely on the liability of individual drivers under negligence, tomorrow’s may be premised on the liability of manufacturers.
 So this would be under product liability broadly,” he writes in a paper called Automated Driving and Product Liability.
 “This shift will also create new issues for the judges and juries evaluating the resulting crash claims—as well as for the lawyers negotiating to avoid such trials.”

 That’s advantageous for a legal client because you’ll be dealing directly with a corporate entity.
 After all, it’s difficult to prove negligence in a personal injury case.
 A lot of the specifics are left up to unknowable conjecture.
 How can you prove that a driver took his eyes off the road at an inopportune moment?
 Do we know for sure he was looking at a cell phone?

-However, this becomes a lot easier when you’re dealing with cold hard calculations of a self-driving vehicle.
+However, this becomes a lot easier when you’re dealing with cold complex calculations of a self-driving vehicle.
 If the nuts and bolts show that a car on auto-pilot miscalculated an off-ramp merge, you quickly eliminate any guesswork.
 There’s also speculation that the manufacturers of self-driving vehicles will want to err on the side of caution.
 That way, they can hand out generous settlements to keep the industry looking pristine.